Doubly isogenous curves of genus two with a rational action of $D_6$: Unramified cyclic 3 -covers

-while the curve given by~\eqref{EQ:general3a} is isomorphic to $3r(v+3)y^2 = g$.
-However, since our curve $C$ has rational Weierstrass point, we see from Lemma~\ref{L:rationalW} that $-r$ is a square, so in fact the curve~\eqref{EQ:general3a} is isomorphic to
+We check that the curve $F_2$ is isomorphic to the curve defined by~\eqref{EQ:gen3b}, while the curve given by~\eqref{EQ:general3a} is isomorphic to $3r(v+3)y^2 = h$.
+However, since our curve $C$ has a rational Weierstrass point, we see from Lemma~\ref{L:rationalW} that $-r$ is a square, so in fact the curve~\eqref{EQ:general3a} is isomorphic to the curve defined by~\eqref{EQ:gen3a}.

-All told, we see that the Jacobian of $D$ is isogenous to $E_1^2$ times the product of the two elliptic curves~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a}.
-Since the Jacobian of $C$ is isogenous to $E_1^2$, the Prym variety of the triple cover $D\to C$ is isogenous to the product of~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a}.
+All told, we see that the Jacobian of $C^{\chi_{v},1}$ is isogenous to the product of $E_1^2$ and the two elliptic curves~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a}.
+Since the Jacobian of $C$ is isogenous to $E_1^2$, the Prym variety of the triple cover $C^{\chi_{v},1}\to C$ is isogenous to the product of~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a}. \end{proof}

-The cover $D\to C$ is only defined over the extension $L/K$, and what we would really like to know is the isogeny class of the Prym of the extension $\Dtilde\to C$ obtained as the composition of $D\to C$ with all of its Galois conjugates.
+The cover $C^{\chi_{v},1}\to C$ is only defined over the extension $L/K$, and what we would really like to know is the isogeny class of the Prym of the extension $\Ctilde\to C$ obtained as the composition of $C^{\chi_{v},1}\to C$ with all of its Galois conjugates.

-The maps from $D$ to~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a} are defined over~$L$, and the Galois conjugates of these maps give maps from the conjugates of $D$ to the conjugates of the elliptic curves.
-Therefore, all of these maps fit together to produce an isogeny from the Prym of $\Dtilde\to C$ to the product of the restrictions of scalars of~\eqref{EQ:gen3b} and of~\eqref{EQ:gen3a} from $L$ to~$K$.
+The maps from $C^{\chi_{v},1}$ to~\eqref{EQ:gen3b} and~\eqref{EQ:gen3a} are defined over~$L$, and the Galois conjugates of these maps give maps from the conjugates of $C^{\chi_{v},1}$ to the conjugates of the elliptic curves.
+Therefore, all of these maps fit together to produce an isogeny from the Prym of $\Ctilde\to C$ to the product of the restrictions of scalars of~\eqref{EQ:gen3b} and of~\eqref{EQ:gen3a} from $L$ to~$K$.

-If we are working over a finite field, the preceding observation gives us an efficient way of computing the Weil polynomial of the Prym variety of the cover $\Dtilde\to C$.
-If the degree of $L/K$ is~$e$, and if the Weil polynomial of~\eqref{EQ:gen3b} is $x^2 - tx + q^e$, then the Weil polynomial of the restriction of scalars of~\eqref{EQ:gen3b} is $x^{2e} - t x^e + q^e$, and the analogous statement is true for the restriction of scalars of~\eqref{EQ:gen3a}.
+\begin{remark} If we are working over a finite field, the preceding observation gives us an efficient way of computing the Weil polynomial of the Prym variety of the cover $\Ctilde\to C$.
+If the degree of $L/K$ is~$e$, and if the Weil polynomial of~\eqref{EQ:gen3b} is $x^2 - tx + q^e$, then the Weil polynomial of the restriction of scalars of~\eqref{EQ:gen3b} is $x^{2e} - t x^e + q^e$, and the analogous statement is true for the restriction of scalars of~\eqref{EQ:gen3a}. \end{remark}